Privacy Policy

 • CV,

-• Optional: cover letters, references or other files.
+• Optional: Cover letter, work references or other files.

-Alternatively, you can send us your application by email.
-In this case, we will collect your email address and the data you provide and send in the email.
+Alternatively, you can also send us your application by email.
+In this case, we collect your email address and the data you provide and send in the email.

 Use of Google reCAPTCHA

-When you access the application form and during the submission process, device and usage data are also collected.
+Device and usage data are also collected when the application form is accessed and during the submission process.
 This processed personal data serves to prevent misuse of the application form and to ensure the security of our information technology systems.
-For this purpose, JOIN uses Google reCAPTCHA from Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
-This checks whether the inputs actually come from a human and prevents abusive activities, such as those by bots.
-To do this, Google reCAPTCHA analyzes the input behavior and the technical specifications of the device.
-In addition, Google reCAPTCHA uses JavaScript and stores information on your device (in particular the "rc::a" and "rc::c" elements in Web Storage).
+JOIN uses Google reCAPTCHA from Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland for this purpose.
+This checks whether the input provided actually comes from a human and prevents abusive activities, such as those by bots.
+For this purpose, Google reCAPTCHA analyzes the input behavior and the technical specifications of the end device.
+In addition, Google reCAPTCHA uses JavaScript and stores information on your device (especially the elements “rc::a” and “rc::c” in Web Storage).

-The legal basis for the use of reCAPTCHA is the necessity to carry out pre-contractual measures in accordance with Art.
-6 (1) (f) GDPR. b GDPR in the context of the application and, in addition, our legitimate interest according to Art.
-6 Para.
+The legal basis for the use of reCAPTCHA is the necessity for carrying out pre-contractual measures pursuant to Art.
+6 para.
+1 lit. b GDPR in the context of the application as well as otherwise our legitimate interest pursuant to Art.
+6 para.
 1 lit. f GDPR, to ensure the security and protection against misuse of the application form.
-As part of the processing by Google reCAPTCHA, data may be transmitted from Google Ireland Limited to Google LLC in the USA.
-Google LLC is certified under the EU-US Data Privacy Framework, which means that the transfer of personal data to the USA is based on the adequacy decision for the USA in accordance with Art.
+As part of the processing by Google reCAPTCHA, data may be transferred from Google Ireland Limited to Google LLC in the USA.
+Google LLC is certified under the EU-US Data Privacy Framework, which means that the transfer of personal data to the USA is based on the adequacy decision for the USA pursuant to Art.
 45 GDPR.

-After the application process has been completed, the data will be stored for up to four months.
-Your data will be deleted after four months at the latest if we have rejected your application.
-In the event of a legal obligation, the data will be stored in accordance with the applicable provisions.
+After the application process is completed, the data will be stored for up to four months.
+Your data will be deleted no later than four months after the application period expires, provided we have rejected your application.
+In the event of a legal obligation, the data will be stored in accordance with the applicable regulations.
 Information on data processing by JOIN can be found here: https://join.com/de/datenschutz/.

 Registration and use of the customer portal

-At portal.flexopus.com, we offer you the opportunity to register for our customer portal to manage your subscriptions and use a limited-time test environment.
+We offer you the opportunity to register for our customer portal at portal.flexopus.com to manage your subscriptions with us and to use a time-limited test environment.

-As part of the registration and management of the personal profile, we may process the following data in particular:
+As part of the registration and management of your personal profile, we may process the following data in particular:

 • Name;